SeanBriar/bookshelfApp/README.md

 **About**

 Literature directory hosted on Heroku aimed at allowing users to keep track of their favorite books.
-Users will be able to put books into 3 separate categories: Currently Reading, Have Read, and Want to Read.
-Categories will be initiated by button options, adding CSS using jQuery to prompt user of changes.
-They can add, edit, and delete books.
+By using the RESTful routes, users will be able to add, edit, and delete books.
+A Sign In functionality has been added, which includes a welcome message for current-users.
+This feature is fully funtional.
+However, it leaves room for additional current-user perks, such as possible favorites component in the future.

+To improve this project, I would like to add categories that the user add books to, such as 'Currently Reading', 'Have Read', and 'Want to Read'.
+This sections would be like shelves on a bookcase, and the user could scroll through to browse, add, delete, and edit to each shelf individually.

 **Technologies Used**

 * HTML
 * CSS
-* jQuery
 * Node.js
 * Express
 * MongoDB/Mongoose